 I love Dublin.
-While the city isn’t the prettiest in the world (and on a cloudy day it can feel downright gloomy), there is so much literary and cultural history here you can’t help but feel inspired as you explore.
+There is so much literary and cultural history here you can’t help but feel inspired as you explore.
 It’s a lively city brimming with traditional pubs, live music and dancing (so much Irish jigging), and a hearty, vibrant food scene.
+And, on a cloudy day, you can really feel the angst.
+It gives the city a moody feel.

 While Dublin does have something for everyone, I think history buffs and late-night revelers will get the most out of the city.
 Some of the world’s most famous writers cut their teeth here and there is a sprawling pub scene that ensures you’re never far from your next pint.

-Best of all, Dubliners are a friendly, inquisitive bunch always happy to show you a good time.
+Best of all, Dubliners are a friendly, inquisitive bunch always happy to show you an exciting time.

-You just simply can’t go wrong with a few days in this city.
+You just simply can’t go wrong with a few days here.
+It’s a magical spot.

-This budget travel guide to Dublin will help you plan your trip, save money, and make the most of your visit!
+This travel guide to Dublin will help you plan your trip, save money, and make the most of your visit.

 Top 5 Things to See and Do in Dublin